forestgrape/coronavirus/index.md

 ## Public Suggestions and Tips

 [in rework]
-Covid-19 can be serious in the short-term and such serious infections can sometimes damage organs.
-For less virulent Covid-19, *no* serious long-term effects are known yet, but experiences and research are limited and so whether such effects can occur is *unknown*.
-Though long-term adverse effects are possible too for other viruses causing subtle infections e.g. common colds. *Awareness* for viruses and *knowledge* what they do and how they can harm or help is important.
+Covid-19 can be serious in the short-term and such serious infections can damage organs.
+For less virulent Covid-19 sometimes longer lasting tiredness or immune system overreaction are observed.
+For a healthy recovery it is important to have a healthy lifestyle with movement.
+But experiences and research are still limited and so whether other effects cannot be excluded.
+Though long-term adverse effects are possible for many things including other viruses causing subtle infections e.g. common colds. *Awareness* for viruses and *knowledge* what they do and how they can harm or help is important.
 No reason to be afraid or panic however, unlike viruses we've got a mind, better communication and a superb body police called immune system.
-The immune system is crucial since completely avoiding viruses is _not_ possible.
+The immune system is crucial since avoiding viruses is _not_ possible.
 Viruses can be harmful, but mostly the immune system handles them and they even can support us evolving.

 > Regarding effects: short-term and long-term, adverse and beneficial, unwanted and wanted effects are known and even proven for many things and behaviors, so its about setting priorities.
 Ideally we all - if we want - are capable to take own educated decisions on priorities or at least can be contributing to decisions.